Early access for author-led translation workflows

 Approve the style sheet

-Arachne drafts a project style sheet, glossary, voice profiles, canon facts, and a locked dossier before translation starts.
+Arachne drafts a project style sheet, glossary, voice profiles, canon facts, title notes, and a locked dossier before translation starts.

 03